 Ross deals with finding out about Rachel and Joey's relationship almost as well as when he found out about Monica and Chandler.
 Ross invites Rachel and Joey to a dinner party with him and Charlie.
 At dinner, Ross gets drunk quickly and embarrasses himself.
 Rachel and Charlie go home which leaves Joey taking care of Ross.
 In the morning, Joey and Ross talk and Ross says he will get used to Joey and Rachel.
 Frank Jr. and his kids come to town and he asks Phoebe to have one of them, but he is not willing to give up any of them.
 Chandler and Monica visit friends of Phoebe's who adopted a son but Chandler accidentally reveals to their son that he was adopted after which he tells Frank Jr.'s kids that Phoebe gave birth to them which they also did not know.
 Written by

-Kellie Waymire's character, Coleen, tells chandler where the bathroom is in her apartment.
+Coleen tells Chandler where the bathroom is in her apartment.
 Her line is 'down the hall and to your left.'
-However she gestures to the right with her hand.
+However, she gestures to the right with her hand.
 See more »

 Was this review helpful to you?